Simpli-Code/Philosophers/README.md

 • Philosophers don’t know if another philosopher is about to die.

 • No need to say that philosophers should avoid dying!

+• Global variables are forbidden!

+• The program should take the following arguments:

+    Number_of_philosophers

+      Each Philo has one Chopstick

+    Time_to_die (in milliseconds)

+      If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the        beginning of the simulation, they die.

+    Time_to_eat (in milliseconds)

+      The time it takes for a philosopher to eat.
+During that time, they will need to hold two Chopsticks.

+    Time_to_sleep (in milliseconds)

+      The time a philosopher will spend sleeping.

+    Number_of_times_each_philosopher_must_eat
+      If all philosophers have eaten at least number_of_times_each_philosopher_must_eat times, the simulation            stops.
+If not specified, the simulation stops when a philosopher dies.

+• Each philosopher has a number ranging from 1 to number_of_philosophers.

+• Philosopher number 1 sits next to philosopher number number_of_philosophers.
+Any other philosopher number N sits between philosopher number N - 1 and philoso- pher number N + 1.

 # 🛠️ Usage